Gs2309/K8_Ingress_Project/README.md

  ## How to Run

 1. Update the Linux system and Plan your directory structure.
-2. Install the necessary tools.
+2. Install the necessary tools (Helm, Docker, etc).
 3. Start Minikube with 2 nodes.
 4. Run the Ansible playbook: